M0nizar/xml_tps/td6/homwork.md

 where $album1/titre = $album2/titre and $album1/@serie != $album2/@serie
 return <albums>{$album1}</albums>
 ```
+> * explanation :
+>    * looping over every pair of albums and check if they have the same title and different series if so return them.
 12. Declare and invoke a function to get the oldest albums by an author (e.g., "Hergé") :
 ```xq
 declare function local:my-function($author as xs:string) {